Greyhound Information

 • Greyhounds arrived in the Americas with Christopher Columbus.
 They became very popular later as the midwest was settled to keep the jack rabbit population under control.
 Greyhounds were also used then and are still bred in some areas, to hunt and kill coyotes.

-• Greyhound racing as we know it developed in the early 1900s.
+• US Greyhound racing as we know it developed in the early 1900s.
 It is regulated by the National Greyhound Association.
-Only 6 states have operational tracks - TX, AR, IA, AL, WV, and FL.
-Most of the tracks are in Florida and that is where we get the majority of our dogs.
+There are currently only 2 operational greyhound race tracks in WV.
+Most of the tracks were in Florida, before they all closed in 2020.

 • When you adopt a greyhound you will be in good company.
-Famous greyhound owners include Alexander the Great, Cleopatra VII, Henry VIII, Anne Boleyn, Queen Elizabeth, Prince Albert and Queen Victoria, General George Custer, Bart Simpson, Bo Derek, Cesar Millan, JK Rowling, Charlie Watts, US Presidents John Tyler and Rutherford B Hayes, King Canute, Louis XV, Sir Walter Scott, Tea Leoni, Al Capone, Babe Ruth, Jack Dempsey, Roy Rogers, Tony Stewart, Trent Reznor and Veronica Lake to name just a few.
+Famous greyhound owners include Alexander the Great, Cleopatra VII, Henry VIII, Anne Boleyn, Queen Elizabeth, Prince Albert and Queen Victoria, General George Custer, Bart Simpson, Bo Derek, Cesar Millan, JK Rowling, Charlie Watts, US Presidents George Washington, Teddy Roosevelt, John Tyler and Rutherford B Hayes, King Canute, Louis XV, Sir Walter Scott, Tea Leoni, Al Capone, Babe Ruth, Jack Dempsey, Roy Rogers, Tony Stewart, Vinnie Jones, Trent Reznor, Willem Dafoe, David Duchovny, Neko Case, Merv Griffin, Janet Leigh and Toni Curtis, Jerry Lewis, Dean Martin, Leonard Nimoy, Ed Sullivan, Betty White, Uri Geller, Mac Davis, Bea Arthur, Frank Sinatra, and Veronica Lake to name just a few.

 •